Mrinal18/fusion/README.md

 ---
 ### Package Architecture

-The architecture of the models using [PlantUML](https://plantuml.com/) P.s. need to be updated.
+The package's software architecture is available in the directory `UML` based on [PlantUML](https://plantuml.com/).

 ---
 ## Citation